Best Insider Threat Detection Tools: Top 7 in 2026

 4. Proofpoint Insider Threat Management

-Proofpoint Insider Threat Management (ITM) is a security solution to detect and respond to insider threats caused by careless, compromised, or malicious users.
-It provides visibility into user behavior across endpoints, email, and cloud applications, helping organizations reduce data loss, business disruption, and investigation time.
+Proofpoint Insider Threat Management (ITM) is a solution to detect and respond to insider risks by providing visibility into user behavior across endpoints, email, and cloud applications.
+It emphasizes evidence collection, contextual analysis, and integrated controls to help organizations investigate and prevent data loss.

 Key features include:

-• Out-of-the-box alert library: Includes prebuilt detection rules for common insider threat scenarios, with flexibility to create custom alerts as needed.
+- Prebuilt alert library: Includes ready-to-use detection rules for common insider threat scenarios.

-• Multichannel visibility: Correlates telemetry from endpoints, email, and cloud services in a unified dashboard for efficient threat detection and response.
+- Multichannel visibility: Correlates data from endpoints, email, and cloud services in a unified interface.

 Source: Proofpoint